 Staff Visits/Leadership Training The NAMA staff is available to visit with your leaders and assist with chapter management.

-2019-2020 NAMA Calendar The NAMA calendar contains national deadlines and events throughout the year.
+2022-2023 NAMA Calendar The NAMA calendar contains national deadlines and events throughout the year.
 Please Note: Responsible position is noted after the activity.

 May Send roster of new chapter leaders to NAMA office (chapter presidents) 15 Chapters IRS Form 990-N due to IRS if fiscal year ends Dec.
 31. (treasurer)

-November 12-13 Regional Best of NAMA judging (all regions) in Kansas City 18 Student NAMA Accreditation deadline (student NAMA chairs)
+November 15-16 Regional Best of NAMA judging (all regions) in Kansas City 18 Student NAMA Accreditation deadline (student NAMA chairs)

 February 1 Best of NAMA regional first and merit winners notified

-April 7 National Committee reports for Executive Committee meeting due to NAMA office (national committee chairs) 27 Chapter reports for Executive Committee meeting due to NAMA office (chapter presidents) 25 NAMA Executive Committee meeting - St. Louis 26 Chapter Leader Exchange - St. Louis 26 National Board of Directors’ meeting - St. Louis 26-28 Agri-Marketing Conference - St. Louis
+April 7 National Committee reports for Executive Committee meeting due to NAMA office (national committee chairs) 7 Chapter reports for Executive Committee meeting due to NAMA office (chapter presidents) 25 NAMA Executive Committee meeting - St. Louis 26 Chapter Leader Exchange - St. Louis 26 National Board of Directors’ meeting - St. Louis 26-28 Agri-Marketing Conference - St. Louis

 Frequently Asked Questions Below is a short list of Frequently Asked Questions.
 If you have other questions, please don’t hesitate to call the national office at 913-491-6500.